Selling Your Own Home as a FSBO

 It is really not all that surprising given the fact a lot of things that go into selling a home – hence why real estate agents often work long hours and weekends.
 Even selling a single home can involve numerous hours of preparation and a lot of legwork to manage successfully.

+The biggest motivation for most homeowners trying to sell by owner is money.
 There are some sellers who unfortunately do not have the finances to pay a real estate commission which can amount to thousands of dollars.
 The commission in most places around the country can range anywhere from 4-7% of the homes sale price.
 Quite a bit of money if you are strapped for cash.
 For these folks going after that 20 percent who are successful selling their homes as a for sale by owner is worth it.
 There are also some FSBO’s that have had a bad experience with an agent and decide to see if they can do it themselves.

-Given the fact that so many for sale by owner’s end up failing in their attempt to sell, I have decided to offer some tips on how you can go about selling a home as a for sale by owner.
+Given the fact that so many for sale by owner’s end up failing in their attempt to sell, I have decided to offer some tips on how you can go about selling a home for sale by owner.
 These are the things you really need to think about when going FSBO!

 Prepare The Home For Sale

 You want buyers to love your home.
 While the things you can do are not a guarantee that this will happen, you can certainly help the situation along.
 Take a hard look at your home for any major issues that you have the time and money to fix.
 These things need to be taken care of before you put the home on the market.
 Sometimes it is the little things you do before putting your home up for sale that can make all the difference in the world.